FGamess/tripsorter/README.md

     `http://<your_server>/Api/v1/boarding_cards?cards[]=DGNQEK918KQP9IPZ5&cards[]=DGNQES0QGG4YKHHQ9&cards[]=DGNQF2A6PNCQ5FWU9&cards[]=DGNQF9S2MJJFRU6TS`

-Actually the api use a DataSource (see **src/Api/model/DataSource.php**) with 4 BoardingCards entities instanciated.
+Actually the api use a DataSource (see **src/Api/model/DataSource.php**) with 4 BoardingCards instanciated entities.
 There is no Database but we could use one.

-The api take in input 4 UUIDs corresponding to 4 Boarding cards out of order.
+The api takes in input 4 UUIDs corresponding to 4 Boarding cards out of order.
 It finds the boarding cards associated and then sort them.

 Unit Tests